JaydenChanAK/JaydenChanAK.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hey, I'm Jayden, and welcome to my portfolio!
-I was born and raised in Anchorage, Alaska, to first-generation immigrants, and I'm now operating out of Southern California.
+"Hey, I'm Jayden, and welcome to my portfolio!
+I was born and raised in Anchorage, Alaska, to first-generation immigrants, and I'm now based in Southern California.

-I'm currently a sophomore at the University of Southern California, studying computer science and game development with a minor in artificial intelligence.
+I'm a sophomore at the University of Southern California, studying computer science and game development with a minor in artificial intelligence.
+I plan to pursue an accelerated master's in computer science, aiming to graduate with both a bachelor's and master's in the spring of 2027.

-I've been playing video games since I was a kid, and some of my favorites are Team Fortress 2, Baldur's Gate 3, Elden Ring, Cyberpunk 2077, and Marvel Rivals.
+I'm passionate about technology and AI, and I'm also an avid gamer.
+I've been playing video games since I was a kid, and some of my favorites include Team Fortress 2, Baldur's Gate 3, Elden Ring, Cyberpunk 2077, and Marvel Rivals.

 This website is a work in progress, so stay tuned for future updates!